HCB-nz/stats220/README.md

 A little about me:

-- I am undertaking a degree in BSc
+- I am undertaking a degree in BSc (major maths)
 - I am taking STATS 220 because I want to connect maths with statistics
 - I am interested in learning about use computer to find and manage my data